-Chart 3 shows the movement in the UK 10-year government bond yield over the life of the Company, with a fall in the 'risk-free' rate in the first five years, followed by a relatively stable period of low rates in the wake of the Global Financial Crisis and then a further fall as a result of the recent economic turmoil.
+Table 5 shows the movement in the UK 10-year government bond yield over the life of the Company, with a fall in the 'risk-free' rate in the first five years, followed by a relatively stable period of low rates in the wake of the Global Financial Crisis and then a further fall as a result of the recent economic turmoil.

-The reduction in the weighted average discount rate used to value our portfolio, shown in Chart 4, has been more modest than this fall in risk-free rates, partly due to changes in portfolio composition.
+The reduction in the weighted average discount rate used to value our portfolio, shown in Table 6, has been more modest than this fall in risk-free rates, partly due to changes in portfolio composition.
 Should interest rates rise in the future, we expect the impact on our valuations to be similarly moderated.

-Further information on the valuation of the investment portfolio can be found on Page 117 The Company is relatively uncorrelated to wider equity markets, with a low beta of 0.4 against the FTSE 250 index on a five-year basis.
+The Company is relatively uncorrelated to wider equity markets, with a low beta of 0.4 against the FTSE 250 index on a five-year basis.
 The stability and predictability of the long-term returns our portfolio generates are increasingly attractive in a persistently low interest rate environment.

-Chart 4 below shows the movement in the weighted average discount rate applied to the portfolio at the end of each year since the Company's inception and the position as at March 2020.
+Table 6 below shows the movement in the weighted average discount rate applied to the portfolio at the end of each year since the Company's inception and the position as at March 2020.
 During the year, the weighted average discount rate increased following the sale of WIG and the UK projects, the new investments in Joulz and Ionisos and the impact of the Covid-19 pandemic.